mgirard772/cookiecutter-data-science/README.md

 Q: How do I sync my project files with S3?

-A: First, you want to update the script `setup_s3.sh` to match your environment.
+A: First, you want to update the script `setup_s3.sh` to match your environment and make sure your project folder is setup as a git repository.
 Then, you want to run `make sync_data_from_s3` to pull all existing data from S3.
 To push changes up to S3, run `make sync_data_to_s3`.
 You can perform a push and pull by running `make sync_s3`.
 Because the sync command's change management is not great, it's recommended that you confer with your teammates before pulling or pushing changes or give files unique or timestamped names.
 <hr>